 Again, the complex web is confusing to many, so we here at Leafbuyer are going to reveal the medical marijuana states with the most lenient policies.
 I hope you enjoy the following information.

-As a previous resident of the State, I can tell you that nearly everyone has a medical marijuana card – and when I stated a concern about being in possession of marijuana, my friends laughed me into a corner of a circular room.
+As a previous resident of the State, I can tell you that nearly everyone has a medical marijuana card – and when I stated the concern about being in possession of marijuana, my friends laughed me into a corner of a circular room.
 Although recreational marijuana was just recently legalized, medical marijuana has been legal in the state since 1996.
 Incidentally, recreational marijuana has not yet been set up in the state, even though marijuana is legal.

 Even before the legalization of recreational marijuana, the state would penalize personal possession with a citation – of course, larger amounts could warrant felony charges, but most people were cited for low-amount possession.